Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Numerical Experiments

 All simulations, comprising FOM and ROM (offline as well as online), are carried out using a single core (Intel Core i7-10700) and serial implementations.
 It is noted that the current implementation is not optimized and the provided numbers regarding computation time serve as a proof of concept rather than a rigorous comparison of the computational performance of both models.

-Regarding the offline phase, in each of the oversampling problems of all examples, a target tolerance $\texttt{tol}=1\cdot\,10^{-3}$, a failure tolerance $\varepsilon_{\mathrm{algofail}}=1\cdot\,10^{-15}$, and $n_t=20$ test vectors were used.
-Furthermore, for the norm induced by the source and range space of the transfer operator, the $L^2$ and energy inner products were used, respectively.
-With regard to the POD compression, the edge space was equipped with the $L^2$ inner product and a relative tolerance of $1\cdot\,10^{-6}$ was set.
+Regarding the offline phase, in each of the oversampling problems of all examples, a failure tolerance $\varepsilon_{\mathrm{algofail}}=1\cdot\,10^{-15}$, and $n_t=20$ test vectors were used.
+Furthermore, for the norm induced by the source and range space of the transfer operator, the $L^2$ and $H^1$ inner products were used, respectively.

+A comparison of the total number of DoFs in the numerical models is given in~\cref{tab:dofs}.
+In case of the ROM, the number of DoFs and maximum number of fine scale basis functions is averaged over the number of realizations.
+For each of the investigated examples, the computational time needed to solve the FOM and ROM are given in~\cref{tab:timings}.
+With respect to the ROM, the mean over the number of realizations of the assembly time and the time needed to solve the discrete system of equations is given for a fixed number of basis functions.
+Regarding the time needed to construct the empirical basis, the minimum, maximum and average time over all oversampling problems are averaged over the number of realizations as well.

+It is noted that the construction of the local reduced spaces is easily parallelizable since there is no dependency or need to communicate between the different oversampling problems.
+Hence, the total computational time to evaluate the ROM is estimated by the time needed to construct the local basis for the computationally most expensive oversampling problem (offline phase) and the time to assemble and solve the discrete system of equations for the global problem (online phase).
+The time needed to precompute the global reduced solution to inform the boundary conditions in the oversampling problem when using the correlated sampling approach, is negligible compared to the runtime of the randomized range finder (rrf) algorithm.
+Furthermore, in case of the correlated sampling approach, the maximum runtime of~\cref{algo:rrf} is much higher, compared to the uncorrelated sampling approach.
+This is due to the repeated computation of the eigenvalues of the covariance matrix $\bm{\varSigma}$ as described in~\cref{ssub:training_set}.